A Stock You Should Be Looking At: Denali Therapeutics Inc. (NASDAQ:DNLI) - The Dwinnex

-The price of Denali Therapeutics Inc. (NASDAQ: DNLI) closed at $29.21 in the last session, up 5.68% from day before closing price of $27.64.
-In other words, the price has increased by $+1.57 from its previous closing price.
-On the day, 868930 shares were traded.
-DNLI stock price reached its highest trading level at $29.24 during the session, while it also had its lowest trading level at $27.02.
+After finishing at $29.09 in the prior trading day, Denali Therapeutics Inc. (NASDAQ: DNLI) closed at $30.10, up 3.47%.
+In other words, the price has increased by $+1.01 from its previous closing price.
+On the day, 981176 shares were traded.
+DNLI stock price reached its highest trading level at $30.30 during the session, while it also had its lowest trading level at $28.79.

 Sponsored